Mike11199/applyYourSelf---Job-Tracker/README.md

 ```

 </br>
--8/12/22 After adding the custom error,
+-8/12/22 After adding the custom error, added an instance method to the user schema to compare password to the hashed password adn return if it matches.

 ```js
 Server Side: